 - Dexamethasone, thalidomide, cisplatin, doxorubicin, cyclophosphamide, and etoposide (called DT-PACE), with or without bortezomib

 The choice and dose of drug therapy depend on many factors, including the stage of the cancer and the age and kidney function of the patient.
 If a stem cell transplant is planned, most doctors avoid using certain drugs, like melphalan, that can damage the bone marrow.

-For more information about chemotherapy and its side effects, see our document Understanding Chemotherapy: A Guide for Patients and Families.
+For more information about chemotherapy and its side effects, see our document A Guide to Chemotherapy.
 If you’d like more information on a drug used in your treatment or a specific drug mentioned in this section, see our Guide to Cancer Drugs , or call us with the names of the medicines you’re taking.